The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Abstract

 \section{Abstract}

 We construct an anticyclotomic Euler system for the Rankin--Selberg convolutions of two modular forms, using $p$-adic families of generalized Gross--Kudla--Schoen diagonal cycles.
-As applications of this construction, we prove new cases of the Bloch--Kato conjecture in analytic rank zero (and results towards new cases in analytic rank one), and a divisibility towards an Iwasawa main conjecture.
+As applications of this construction, we prove new results on the Bloch--Kato conjecture in analytic ranks zero and one, and a divisibility towards an Iwasawa main conjecture.